isomerpages/nlb-reference/_singapore-people/A to H/han-wai-toon.md

 ### <u>Selected Websites on Han Wai Toon</u>

-* [E-Bulletin – The Pharmaceutical Society of Singapore](https://www.pss.org.sg/whats-happening/e-bulletin/issue-no-27/medical-office-and-dispenser#.W0Qz2kknbIU).
-Retrieved from The Pharmaceutical Society of Singapore website: https://www.pss.org.sg/whats-happening/e-bulletin/issue-no-27/medical-office-and-dispenser#.W0Qz2kknbIU
+* [E-Bulletin – The Pharmaceutical Society of Singapore](https://eresources.nlb.gov.sg/webarchives/search-result/pharmaceutical%20society%20of%20singapore%20e-bulletin%20issue%20no.27).
+Retrieved from The Pharmaceutical Society of Singapore website via Web Archives Singapore.

   Han Wai Toon first became interested in archaeology as a young man, but later ceramics bore a more fascinating interest for him.
 He believes that the study of ceramography enables one to have a better insight into the culture and art of China.